ApiniLabs/PAC-ID-Resolver/README.md

 - **Flexibility and independence**: The PAC-ID resolver architecture should function without strict governance, providing flexibility and independence in its operation.
 - **Isolated network compatibility**: It should be capable of operating effectively in isolated networks, even with limited or no connectivity to external resources.

-## Specification
-A PAC-ID resolver is a service or library used by a source application to resolve a PAC-ID into one or more browsable link(s).

-A PAC-ID resolver expects a PAC-ID as input.
-In order to resolve the PAC-ID, the PAC-ID resolver uses one or more mapping table(s).
-It selects all entries that match the current PAC-ID and substitutes information in these resolved entries.
-After completion, it returns a list of zero or more browsable links in conjunction with display names and intents to the source application.

 ## Architectural Overview and Scope
 The process of resolving a PAC-ID into a browsable link follows these steps, as illustrated below:
 1. The source application sends a PAC-ID to the PAC-ID resolver